 - Wait to use Amazon sponsored ads until you have at least three reviews in the US market.
 You can use ranking tools like Viral Launch to help get a few reviews to get your going.

-She recommends starting with one product.
-Verity didn’t add a second product for another six or eight months.
+Start with one product.
+Verity herself didn’t add a second product for another six or eight months.

 The first three months involved a lot of hard work and trial and error.
 With information she obtained from an ASM event, she implemented some changes that worked for her business and the business took off.
 From there, all she had to do was maintain.